-Following a review in 2019-2020, the NHS 111 MDS was merged into a revised version of the IUC ADC.
-Thereafter, a provisional subset of the IUC ADC data will be published in the month after the collection end date (eg, April data will be published in May), with the complete monthly IUC ADC published as Official Statistics the following month (eg, April data published in June).
-The IUC ADC will include some new data items identified as Experimental Statistics and some definitions have been revised to provide greater clarity so not all data items are directly comparable with the same data items collected before April 2021.
-The IUC ADC will be used to monitor a revised set of IUC ADC KPIs.
-The specification and supporting documents for the revised version of the IUC ADC are available below:
+The IUC ADC became the official source of IUC statistics in April 2021, when the NHS 111 Minimum Dataset (NHS 111 MDS) was merged into a revised version of the IUC ADC.
+Since then, a provisional subset of the IUC ADC data is published in the month after the collection end date (eg, April data published in May), with the complete monthly IUC ADC published as Official Statistics the following month (eg, April data published in June).
+The IUC ADC specification is reviewed and updated annually which means not all data items will be directly comparable with the same data items collected in the previous year.
+The IUC ADC is used to monitor the IUC KPIs.

 For further information about the published statistics, please contact us at:

 Integrated Urgent Care

 For press enquiries, please contact the NHS England press office on 0113 825 0958 or email@example.com